teeparham/gemdiff/README.md

 ### `gemdiff open [gem]`

-Open the repository URL (with your default browser unless you have an odd setup):
+Open the repository URL with your default browser (or whatever your operating system is configured to run with the `open` command with a URL argument):

 ```sh
 $ gemdiff open pundit